What kind of surveyor?

 Firstly, there are seven routes for becoming qualified as a chartered surveyor, and there is no common core subject area that all seven qualification routes are obliged to teach.
 So if someone who calls himself either a "general practice" surveyor or a Chartered Valuation Surveyor tells you he has been trained in land surveying then you need to ask him some searching questions about that land surveying training.
 His qualifying course may have included one week of measuring with a tape measure, but such brief land surveying training bears no comparison with the training given to a Chartered Land Surveyor who spends more than a year on an MSc level course.

 Then again, not all land surveying courses include a module on land law.
 So not all Chartered Land Surveyors are suited to Boundary Demarcation and Disputes.
-And just because someone is a Chartered Valuation Surveyor, it doesn't automatically mean that he is inappropriate to Boundary Demarcation and Disputes.
+And yet, even if someone is a Chartered Valuation Surveyor it doesn't automatically mean that he is inappropriate to Boundary Demarcation and Disputes.
 I have come across more than one Chartered Valuation Surveyor who is good at boundary disputes, even though he may have to sub-contract the land surveying portions of the work to another company.

 Many Chartered Building Surveyors offer Party Wall Advice.
 Party walls, by definition, stand upon boundaries.
 So some Chartered Building Surveyors develop an understanding of boundary demarcation and disputes.
 But be careful: party walls advice is all about building structures and may have a lot to do with preventing or resolving disputes between neighbours, but it has little or nothing to do with boundary demarcation.
 So if you use a Chartered Building Surveyor for a boundary dispute then do make sure that he has the additional skills needed for boundary demarcation that are not normally exhibited by someone advising on party walls.